matoushybl/air-force-one/README.md

 Firmware for the bridge scans for available nodes and reads the Manufacturer Specific data part of the node's advertisement.
 A CDC-NCM bridge is utilized to establish a connection to a MQTT broker.
 Data read from the scans are then published via the broker.
 Static IP addresses are utilized in this configuration.

 Flashing the firmware can be done in the `bridge-fw` directory by running `cargo run --release`.

+## Experimental ESP32/WiFi node
+As an experiment a node based on ESP32-C3 was developed.
+The firmware for this node is written using a similar technological stack as the nRf52 firmware - Rust and embassy.
+The firmware is located in the `node-c3` directory.
+A defining difference is that this node directly accesses the MQTT broker, making it much more simpler and hopefully more reliable.

+This node also utilizes off-the-shelf hardware, so no custom PCB is requried.
+In this case [this ESP32-C3 board](https://www.laskakit.cz/laskkit-esp-12-board/?variantId=10482) [this SCD41 breakout board](https://www.laskakit.cz/laskakit-scd41-senzor-co2--teploty-a-vlhkosti-vzduchu/) were used, but any development kits should work the same (apart from assigning pins for the I2C).

+When building the firmware SSID, password and MQTT broker address must be set as environent variables.
+Refer to the respective `main.rs` for environment variable names.

+> As of time of publishing, the firmware uses unreleased esp-rs crates - `esp-backtrace` and `esp-println` alongside with `espflash` tool.
+These were used to add support for defmt.

 ## Accessing the measured data